Pompano Beach, FL 33069

 Leading Causes of Mental Health Disorders

-Mental health disorders are caused by biological factors, environmental stressors, or a combination of both.
+Biological factors, environmental stressors, or a combination of both cause mental health disorders.
 While some people may be more likely to experience a mental health disorder due to genetics or a family history of mental illness, virtually anyone can develop symptoms at any time in their lives.
-Inpatient mental health care is available in Fort Lauderdale to help individuals with severe symptoms manage their condition.
+Inpatient mental health care is available in Pompano Beach to help individuals with severe symptoms manage their condition.

-In addition, stress is also thought to play a role in the development of mental health disorders.
-Traumatic events or prolonged stress can lead to changes in brain chemistry that make someone more vulnerable to developing various mental conditions such as post-traumatic stress syndrome (PTSD).
+Additionally, stress is also thought to play a role in the development of mental health disorders.
+Traumatic events or prolonged stress can lead to changes in brain chemistry that make someone more vulnerable to developing various mental conditions, such as post-traumatic stress syndrome (PTSD).
 Furthermore, lifestyle factors such as substance abuse and lack of sleep have been linked with a higher risk of developing certain mental health disorders.

 Most Common Mental Health Disorders

-When left untreated, mental health disorders can worsen over time and lead to serious problems such as social isolation, substance abuse, and even suicide.
-Therefore, it’s important for family members, friends, and healthcare professionals to recognize the signs of a potential mental health issue.
-Accordingly, this helps ensure the individual receives the necessary help and support they need for recovery.
+When left untreated, mental health disorders can worsen over time and lead to severe problems such as social isolation, substance abuse, and even suicide.
+Therefore, family members, friends, and healthcare professionals need to recognize the signs of a potential mental health issue.
+Accordingly, this helps ensure the individual receives the necessary help and support for recovery.

-Mental health disorders we treat at our inpatient mental health center in Fort Lauderdale, FL include:
+Mental health disorders we treat at our inpatient mental health facility in Pompano Beach, FL include:

 • Anxiety disorders